aharikrishnan0810/AI-driven-assessment-weak-area-detection-using-RAG/README.md

 **AI-Based Placement Practice** is an interactive platform designed to help students prepare for placement tests using AI-generated MCQs.
 It leverages company-specific data to generate personalized quizzes and provides detailed feedback to identify strengths and weaknesses.

 ---
+*Built by  ❤️  HARI KRISHNAN -A RAMCO INSTITUTE OF TECHNOLOGY -using FastAPI, Google Gemini AI, ChromaDB, and Vanilla JavaScript.*

 ## Features